instant-high/Thin-plate-spline-motion-model-ONNX-Reenactment/README.md

 - Removed face parsing
 - Choose driving or target audio
-- Recode driving video to match target frame rate to keep driving audio in sync with target animation
+- Re-encode driving video to match target frame rate to keep driving audio in sync with target animation

 - Still work in progress